 Probiotic Mix Vegetable pickle – A seasonal pickle made of mixed vegetables and roots with a tangy twist of cracked mustard.

-Probiotic Mix vegetable pickle is a tangy delicious and healthy probiotic pickle.
-I learned this from a friend many years back and since then this is the most favorite pickle of my family.
+Probiotic Mix vegetable pickle is a tangy delicious and healthy pickle.
+I learned this recipe from a friend many years back .
+Since then this is the most favorite pickle of my family.
 My son who usually don’t like to eat pickles just loves this pickle with everything.

-This pickle can be adjusted to suit your taste and preference.
+You can adjust the spices and vegetables to suit your taste and preference.
 A lot of vegetables can be added in this pickle but you can choose your favorite ones to add.

 What else can be added in this pickle-

-Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this .along with potato, carrot ,yam, brinjal and green chilies.
+Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this pickle .You can also add these veggies along with potato, carrot ,yam, brinjal and green chilies.

 How to make Mix Vegetable Pickle-